mklewandowski/unity-camera-example/README.md

 # unity-camera-example
 Example project showing integration of device camera in Unity.
 This project does the following:
 - on every Update, a texture from the device camera is shown onscreen in a RawImage UI object.
-- line up a face in the pink box and press the Capture Image button to place the face in the space suit.
+- line up a face in the pink framing box and press the Capture Image button to save an image texture of the content inside the framing box.

-At present this will ONLY work with a 720 x 1600 portrait resolution.
+- press the Show Costume button to display the captured face inside a space suit.
+- press the Show Camera button to return to the camera view and capture a new image.

 ## Running Locally
 Use the following steps to run locally: